ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ### Doing DevOps

-"Union of people, process, and products to enable continuous delivery of value to our end users" Damian ~ Brady (perhaps)
+> Union of people, process, and products to enable continuous delivery of value to our end users

 +++